vimc/montagu-api/docs/spec/OneTimeToken.md

 The server stores the signed token in the database table 'onetime_token'.

-## Using a onetime link token
-Once you have a token, you always use it with one of:
-`GET /onetime_link/{token}/`, `POST /onetime_link/{token}/`.

-This will verify the token, perform the original action, invalidate the token, and return the data as if the original URL had been invoked.
-Note that if there are errors in the user input - for example, an unknown touchstone ID - these will only be checked at this point, not when the token is requested.

 ### Redirection
 If making a POST request via a browser, we need to request a redirect back to the web app after the action has been performed.
 To do this, append a query parameter `redirectUrl` to the original request for a token.
 The API will throw a 400 error if the redirect is not